-White heads have been appearing in many wheat fields around the state.
-Sometimes the white heads are just single tillers scattered throughout part or all of a field, and sometimes they occur in small to large patches.
+White heads have been appearing in many wheat fields around Kansas.
+Sometimes the white heads are just single tillers scattered throughout part or all of a field, and sometimes they occur in small-to-large patches.
 Heads might be completely white starting from the stem, or may just have a few spikelets showing the discoloration.

 There are many causes of white heads.
 Here are some of the most common causes and their diagnosis.

-Premature dying (hot weather).
-Fields in parts of the state are showing off-white color similar to take-all but in widespread areas, despite grain development still many times at the milk stage of development.
-This is premature dying is likely due to heat and drought stress, although many years it could be due to drowning, hot dry winds, or some other stress.
-The pattern of off-colored heads will often follow soil types or topography, and may occur in large patches.
+Premature dying (drowning).
+As wheat begins to mature, plants in some areas of the field may have an off-white color similar to take-all.
+This premature dying could be due to drowning, hot dry winds, or some other stress.
+The pattern of discolored heads will often follow soil types or topography, and may occur in large patches.
 The grain will be shriveled and have low test weight.
-The area that seem to be most affected by premature dying spans the region between Marion, Dickinson, Harvey, Sedgwick, Reno, Saline, Clay, Cloud, and Riley counties (Figure 1).
+Due to the recent rainfall events from mid-March through mid-May, with many areas of the state receiving over 10 inches of rainfall, several fields across south central and central Kansas are showing drowning symptoms on poorly-drained areas (Figure 1).

 Figure 1.
-Large patches of wheat fields in central Kansas prematurely turning color due to heat stress.
-Photos taken May 24, 2018 in Cloud County by Romulo Lollato, K-State Research and Extension.
+Large patches of drowned wheat in central Kansas (upper photo) and south central Kansas (lower photo).
+Photos taken May 16 and 17, 2017, by Romulo Lollato, K-State Research and Extension.

 Freeze injury to stem or crown.
 Depending on the stage of growth at the time of a late spring freeze, parts or all of the heads may die and turn white.

 In years when the freeze occurs about the boot stage or a little earlier, such as this growing season, there can be injury to the lower stem, which then cuts off water and nutrients to the developing head and that stem simply does not develop.
-This year, we estimated as much as 20-40% tiller loss in the region spanning McPherson to Barber Counties, depending on field.
-Typical symptoms include a much denser lower canopy as compared to the number of actual heads emerged, as many tillers died back and never made to the heading stage of development.
 In years when the wheat is in the early heading stage at the time of the freeze, the freeze can damage the heads directly.

 Often, wheat on north-facing slopes, on ridge tops, or in low-lying areas will be most affected by freeze injury.
 But freeze injury can also be so severe that it occurs throughout the fields, in no particular pattern.
 Crown rot is another potential problem that can be traced back to freeze injury.